AlexMercedCoder/tutorialblog/content/blog/2026/2026-03-conn-08-connect-azure-storage-to-dremio-cloud-query-your-microsoft-d.md

   - federated queries
 ---

 Azure Storage is Microsoft's cloud storage platform, spanning Blob Storage, Azure Data Lake Storage Gen2 (ADLS Gen2), and Azure Files.
-If your organization uses Microsoft Azure, your data lake almost certainly lives in Azure Storage — Parquet files from Azure Data Factory pipelines, CSV exports from Azure SQL Database, JSON event streams from Azure Event Hubs, and raw data from Azure IoT Hub all land in Azure Storage containers.
+If your organization uses Microsoft Azure, your data lake almost certainly lives in Azure Storage : Parquet files from Azure Data Factory pipelines, CSV exports from Azure SQL Database, JSON event streams from Azure Event Hubs, and raw data from Azure IoT Hub all land in Azure Storage containers.

 Dremio Cloud connects directly to Azure Storage and lets you query these files in place using standard SQL.
 You don't need Azure Synapse Analytics (DWU-based pricing), Azure Databricks (DBU costs), or HDInsight (cluster management) to run analytical queries against your data lake.
 Dremio reads the data, accelerates repeated queries with Reflections, and federates Azure Storage with every other source in your data ecosystem.

-Many Azure customers face a fragmented analytics experience: Synapse for warehouse workloads, Databricks for data engineering, Power BI for visualization, and Azure Data Explorer for log analytics — each with its own pricing model, access control, and query interface.
+Many Azure customers face a fragmented analytics experience: Synapse for warehouse workloads, Databricks for data engineering, Power BI for visualization, and Azure Data Explorer for log analytics : each with its own pricing model, access control, and query interface.
 Dremio consolidates the analytical layer by querying Azure Storage and other Azure (or non-Azure) services from a single SQL engine with unified governance and AI capabilities.
 Dremio reads Parquet, CSV, JSON, Delta Lake, and Apache Iceberg table formats from Azure Blob Storage and ADLS Gen2 containers.
 It pushes projection and filtering into its vectorized query engine and caches frequently accessed data on local NVMe drives (Columnar Cloud Cache, or C3) for near-instantaneous repeat queries.

 ## Why Azure Storage Users Need Dremio

 ### SQL Without Azure Synapse Costs

 Azure Synapse serverless SQL charges per terabyte of data processed.
-For large datasets queried frequently — dashboard refreshes, ad-hoc exploration, scheduled reports — costs accumulate quickly.
+For large datasets queried frequently : dashboard refreshes, ad-hoc exploration, scheduled reports,  costs accumulate quickly.
 Dremio's Reflections eliminate repeat scans by caching pre-computed results.
 C3 caching further reduces Azure Storage API calls for frequently accessed files.
 Your first query scans Azure Storage; subsequent matching queries hit Dremio's cache.

 ### Federation Beyond Azure

 Your Azure data lake holds event data and ETL outputs, but your operational database is in PostgreSQL on AWS, your marketing data is in Google BigQuery, and your CRM is in Salesforce (exported to S3).
-Dremio federates across all three cloud providers in a single SQL query — no ADF (Azure Data Factory) pipelines needed.
+Dremio federates across all three cloud providers in a single SQL query : no ADF (Azure Data Factory) pipelines needed.

 ### Apache Iceberg Table Management